Judith Mackin is a Saint John-based entrepreneur and a dedicated patron of the arts.

 TUCK STUDIO – 2012 –to present:

-Located on the zero level of this uber-contemporary home was the early roots of TUCK: a design studio which features the very best in emerging and established design in furnishings and decor.
+Located on the zero level of this uber-contemporary home was the early roots of TUCK: a furniture and decor store which features the very best in emerging and established design in furnishings and decor.
 Tuck has been recognized in the Globe and Mail and also Chatelaine Magazine.
 In April 2016, Judith moved her studio from her home and expanded Tuck into the downtown core of Saint John.
-Both her Interior Design Firm, Tuck Interiors and TUCK (the store!) are open full time hours now on 122 Prince William Street!
+Both her Interior Decorating Firm, Tuck Interiors and TUCK (the store!) are open full time hours now on 122 Prince William Street!

 In addition to running three companies, Judith is also a freelance journalist who has written extensively for HGTV as well as written a bi-weekly interior design column for “Salon” the provincial newspaper’s art section in the Telegraph-Journal entitled “Design Driven.”